-1401(1) The active member annual fee for each calendar year, as set out in Schedule 1, including the applicable federal and provincial taxes is, subject to subrule (4), payable by the preceding December 1.

-(2) The active member annual fee for each calendar year for Law Professor members and members whose principal place of practice or employment is in the City of Lloydminster is, subject to subrule (5), payable by the preceding December 1 and consists of:

-(a) one-half the active member practice fee as set out in Schedule 1; and

-(b) the applicable federal and provincial taxes payable thereon.

-(3) A member who does not pay the active member annual fee by December 1, but who does pay it by December 31 shall pay, in addition, a late payment fee as set out in Schedule 1.

-(4) A member may, upon approval from the Executive Director, pay the active member annual fee on a quarterly basis, payable in four equal instalments, commencing on the preceding December 1 and continuing on March 1, June 1 and September 1.

-(5) A member who is approved to make quarterly payments shall pay, in addition, an administration fee as set out in Schedule 1 by the preceding December 1.

-(6) Quarterly payments shall be made by way of pre-authorized automatic debit.

-(7) A member who does not pay the administration fee and quarterly payments pursuant to subrules (4) and (5) becomes a disqualified member, effective January 1, March 2, June 2 or September 2, as applicable.
+- 1401(1) The active member annual fee for each calendar year, as set out in Schedule 1, including the applicable federal and provincial taxes is, subject to subrule (4), payable by the preceding December 1. - (2) The active member annual fee for each calendar year for Law Professor members and members whose principal place of practice or employment is in the City of Lloydminster is, subject to subrule (5), payable by the preceding December 1 and consists of: - (a) one-half the active member practice fee as set out in Schedule 1; and - (b) the applicable federal and provincial taxes payable thereon. - (3) A member who does not pay the active member annual fee by December 1, but who does pay it by December 31 shall pay, in addition, a late payment fee as set out in Schedule 1. - (4) A member may, upon approval from the Executive Director, pay the active member annual fee on a quarterly basis, payable in four equal instalments in accordance with the payment dates as set by the Executive Director. - (5) A member who is approved to make quarterly payments shall pay, in addition, an administration fee as set out in Schedule 1 by the preceding December 1. - (6) Quarterly payments shall be made by way of pre-authorized automatic debit. - (7) A member who does not pay the administration fee and quarterly payments pursuant to subrules (4) and (5) becomes a disqualified member on the first business day following the payment due dates as set by the Executive Director.

+[Rule 1401(4) and (7) amended, April 29, 2022]